Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/R_RStudio.md

 ---

-This episode gets you a quick introduction to R, RStudio and running a RStudio interactively on a Nimbus instance.
+This episode gives you a quick introduction to R, RStudio and running a RStudio interactively on a Nimbus instance.